Updated: Dec 27, 2020

 I grew up in a Chinese village in the 1980s. making is what my mum always did.
 Like all the other women in the village, she learnt how to turn the humblest materials into something useful.

 It was a skill, a necessity.

 Decades later, I crossed the ocean, living in another part of the world.
-Yet I miss the village life, circled around skill, craft, and material intelligence.
+Yet somewhere inside me I ached for the village life, circled around skill, craft, and material intelligence.